|

 Then came one of the most dramatic moments in the history of GP racing.

-The fire was soon extinguished but the car was covered with foam.
+With the help of fire hoses and several portable extinguishers, the mechanics eventually put out the fire, but the car was covered with foam.
 Korpsführer Hühnlein asked von Brauchitsch if he wasn't

 going to continue and soon enough the Mercedes was on its way.
-But coming up to Flugplats the car crashed in 200km/h,
+But coming up to Flugplatz the car crashed in 200km/h,

 the driver being lucky to escape unhurt.
 Von Brauchitsch claimed that the steering wheel had come loose but the team